Fund firms Janus Capital, Henderson merge to form $6 billion group

 The combined group will apply for a primary listing in New York, keeping Henderson's Australian listing but delisting in London.

-The group's headquarters will be in London, Formica said.
+The group's headquarters will be in London, Formica said, mirroring Henderson's existing structure.

 Talks on the merger began at the beginning of the year and were not impacted by the Brexit vote, he added.

-Formica will continue in the merged firm as co-chief executive, alongside Janus CEO Dick Weil, who will also be co-chief executive.

-(Reporting by Carolyn Cohn; Editing by Rachel Armstrong and Simon Jessop)
+(Editing by Rachel Armstrong and Simon Jessop)